 The following reflects changes adopted by the Faculty Senate on June 2, 1994 and effective Autumn Quarter 1995-96.
 All grades/notations for courses taken in 1995-96 or later are to be visible on student transcripts.
 Effective Summer Quarter 2008-09, the notation '*' was changed to 'GNR' (Grade Not Reported).

-All grades, with the exception of 'I' (Incomplete), 'GNR' (Grade Not Reported), 'L' (Pass, grade to follow), and 'N' (Continuation) grades, are frozen at the time of graduation.
+Transcripts and all grades, with the exception of 'I' (Incomplete), 'GNR' (Grade Not Reported), 'L' (Pass, grade to follow), and 'N' (Continuation) grades, are frozen at the time of graduation.
 Grades of Incomplete become frozen 12 months after the quarter in which they were awarded, either as 'NP' (Not Passed) if the course work has not been successfully completed, or another grade if it has.
 Grades of 'GNR', 'L', or 'N' also have one year to be updated after which they are frozen as they stand.
 The Office of the University Registrar evaluates prior to graduation whether the GPA on a transcript bearing grades of Incomplete would meet University requirements for graduation even if all 'I' grades were replaced by NP.

 |D (+,-)||Minimal Pass|